jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27z.md

 may remove the rift.
 It may reestablish agreement as to the tectonic principles of the social fabric.
 If it does, then the remaining antagonisms will be exactly of the kind with which the democratic method is well able to cope.

-It has also been pointed out in Part III that those remaining antagonisms will be further decreased in number and importance by the elimination of Socialism and Democracy302 clashing capitalist interests.
+It has also been pointed out in Part III that those remaining antagonisms will be further decreased in number and importance by the elimination of clashing capitalist interests.
 The relations between agriculture and industry, small-scale and large-scale industry, steel-producing and steel-consuming industries, protectionist and export industries will—or may—cease to be political questions to be settled by the relative weights of pressure groups and become technical questions to which technicians would be able to give